Air New Zealand: Brand and livery

 A rebranding was announced in July 2012.
-Dropping the teal and green colours that had represented the airline since its beginnings as Tasman Empire Airways (TEAL) in 1939, black was adopted as the brand colour in a joint effort between the airline, New Zealand design agency Designworks and renowned Kiwi typographer Kris Sowersby, who also introduced a new logo typeface.
-The tails of the aircraft and the typeface changed to black, while the rest of the fuselage remained white.

-Then CEO Rob Fyfe said of the rebranding: "Black has resonated well with our customers and staff who identify with it as the colour of New Zealand and a natural choice for our national airline.
-It inspires pride, is part of our Kiwi identity and a symbol of Kiwi success on the world stage."
+Dropping the teal and green colours that had previously represented the airline since its beginnings, black was adopted as the new brand colour in a joint effort between the airline, New Zealand design agency Designworks and New Zealand typographer Kris Sowersby, who also designed and introduced a new logo typeface.
+Tails of the aircraft and the brand typeface changed to black, while the rest of the fuselage remained white.
+Then-CEO Rob Fyfe said of the rebranding, "Black has resonated well with our customers and staff who identify with it as the colour of New Zealand and a natural choice for our national airline."
 The airline began using black as its corporate colour ahead of a sponsorship campaign with NZ's rugby union team, the All Blacks, in 2011.

 Another new livery was announced on 12 June 2013.
 In conjunction with a NZ$20 million Memorandum of Understanding with the national tourism agency Tourism New Zealand for joint marketing, TNZ granted permission for Air New Zealand to use the "New Zealand Fern Mark", a standard fern logo used and managed by Tourism NZ and NZ Trade and Enterprise for international promotion, in its livery.

-Two new liveries were unveiled.
+Two new liveries were unveiled in 2013.
 The first is predominantly white with a black strip running downwards on the rear fuselage from the tail, adorned with a koru logo in white, to disappear downwards just aft of the junction of the wings with the fuselage.
 The black and white fern mark adorns the fuselage.
-This livery is used on most of the fleet.
-A select number have an all black livery with the fern in silver, including the airline's first Boeing 787–9.
-Extensive consumer surveys by Air New Zealand revealed 78 percent people believed the Fern Mark fits with the airline's brand and represents New Zealand.
+This livery is used on most of the fleet, with the exception of the first aircraft of each type; these have an all black livery with the fern and typography in white.
 The first aircraft to be painted in this livery was rolled out on 24 September 2013.

-ANZ launched a black-purple redesign of their new staff uniform line-up in 2025 incorporating tāniko co-created by Emilia Wickstead and tohunga-tā-moko Te Rangitu Netana.
+A new uniform for the airline's workforce was revealed in 2025, which incorporates tāniko co-created by Emilia Wickstead and tohunga-tā-moko designed by Te Rangitu Netana.
+Purple, black, and navy blue were adopted as the major brand colours beginning in 2023.